Rein Van Helden: Return to Sint-Truiden

 Van Helden returned to Sint-Truiden at the end of the season, and stated that he was determined to compete for playing time in the new season.

+Antwerp

+On 23 January 2026, Van Helden joined Antwerp on a four-and-a-half-year contract.

 Personal life

 Van Helden is the son of Koen Van Helden, who played professional football for Patro Eisden Maasmechelen, but had to retire prematurely due to a skull fracture.
 He would later go on to coach Bilzerse Waltwilder VV, Eendracht Mechelen-aan-de-Maas and KFC Park Houthalen.